Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 - Native American Bigfoot Legends

-- Famous Bigfoot Hoaxes and Misidentifications
+- Bigfoot Hoaxes and Misidentifications

 - Government Files & Bigfoot